TheGrizzMD/coinops-es-de/_inc/systems/system-metadata/README.md

 - `systemReleaseYear` - The year the system was released (when available)
 - `systemReleaseDate` - The date the system was released in ISO 8601 (`YYYY-MM-DD`) format.
 If only the month and year was known then the format is `YYYY-MM`.
 If only the year was known then the format is `YYYY`.
 - `systemReleaseDateFormated` - A formated version of the release date in `Month Day, Year` format.
 If only the month and year was known then the format is `Month Year`.
 If only the year was known then the format is `Year`.
+- `systemManufacturer` - Represents the original Manufacturer of the system.
 - `systemHardwareType` - A value to represent the systems type (e.g. `Console`. `Portable`, `Computer`, etc...)
 - `systemColor` - A hex value to represent a systems primary color (can be used for things like backgrounds or navigation highlights)
 - `systemColorPalette1...4` - 4 different hex values to represent other colors that can be used for a system (useful for things like color bands)
+- `systemCoverSize` - Represents the common aspect ratio for a given system's cover artwork.
+Can be used to customize the size of grids and carousels that display cover art.
+   - Current set of sizes: `landscape`, `square`, `portrait`, `1-2`, `3-5`, `5-7`.
+   - Using these values you can define width/height for just this set and those sizes will apply automatically to a given system.

 ## **Usage**
 1. Download the latest release of this repo and place it in a dedicated folder in your theme.